N.O.R.E.

 Now it's Cristal instead of Mystic".

-The second disc holds some Southern-influenced heat for the icy winters in New York City.
+The second disc holds some Southern-influenced heat for the icy winters of New York City.

-Musoliny-N-Maze show out to bless a collaboration between Noreaga and the Cash Money Millionaires that first appeared on Melvin Flynt, bringing more thugged out vibes to Mannie Fresh's futuristic production.
+Capone joins Musoliny-N-Maze to bless a collaboration between Noreaga and the Cash Money Millionaires, bringing even more thugged out vibes to Mannie Fresh's futuristic production.

-The pièce de résistance of the whole jumpoff arrives as a posse remix of Noreaga's second Neptunes-produced hit, 'Oh No', introducing a trend in late-1990's hip-hop that many current reggaeton artists implement to promote popular singles.
+The pièce de résistance of the whole jumpoff arrives as a posse remix of the Neptunes-produced hit, 'Oh No'.
+This joint introduced a trend in late-1990's hip-hop that many current reggaeton artists implement to promote their popular singles.

-Peep how Pun demolishes the track from start:
+The late-great Pun demolishes the track from jump:

 "I'm like science and math, flyin' past you at lightspeed